 The Z7 is the first iteration of a full-frame high-resolution mirrorless camera that Nikon released in August of 2018.
 The camera was announced together with a 24 MP sibling and three Z-mount lenses.
 One could argue that Nikon’s entry into the mirrorless market took too long, but many photographers waited patiently for this highly-anticipated system to see the light of the day.
 With over 100 million F mount lenses out there, the company knew it had a large and dedicated crowd of photography fans.
 So it was not the question of “if”, but rather a question of “when” the full-frame mirrorless system would be revealed.
-Let’s take a close look at this mirrorless camera and go over all of its features, as of firmware v3.00.
+Let’s take a close look at the Nikon Z7 mirrorless camera and go over all of its features, as of firmware v3.30 (released late April 2021, still current as of 2022).

-With other camera companies like Sony, Fuji, Olympus, Panasonic, and Leica already having years of experience in mirrorless technology, Nikon’s timing was indeed quite interesting.
+When Nikon announced the Z7 in 2018, other camera companies like Sony, Fuji, Olympus, Panasonic, and Leica already had years of experience in mirrorless technology.
 As we have seen from the past, launching a new system is not an easy task and it usually takes two to three generations of cameras to finally appeal to the masses.
-But time is not on Nikon’s side in a highly-competitive market, as the others already had a head start and a rather large stable of native mount lenses for their systems.
+But time was not on Nikon’s side in a highly-competitive market, since the others already had a head start and a rather large stable of native mount lenses for their systems.
 Therefore, it was important for the company to not only develop a reliable, ready-to-go camera system but also to allow existing Nikon F mount lenses to be used without any serious drawbacks and limitations.

 The company’s previous failures with its Nikon 1 mirrorless system, along with a few other products, proved that improper product positioning and planning, as well as poor pricing strategies, can have rather deep long-term implications.
 With mirrorless technology being the future, it was critical for the company to put enough time and resources into making a highly desirable, future-proof camera system that will eventually replace its DSLRs.

-Nikon understands that a strong system must be accompanied by high-performance lenses to make it successful in the long run, so the company involved its top engineers in designing the new Nikon mirrorless system and its future lenses.
-That’s how the Nikon Z mount was born.
+Nikon understands that a strong system must be accompanied by high-performance lenses to make it successful in the long run, and that’s how the Nikon Z mount was born.
 With a large 55mm inner diameter and a very short 16mm flange distance, the new Z mount is Nikon’s bet to make smaller, lighter and optically superior lenses when compared to Nikon F (see why this is important in our Nikon Z vs Nikon F mount article).

-Let’s take a closer look at what the Nikon Z7 has to offer in terms of specifications, then we will compare the camera side-by-side with the Z6 as well as the Nikon D850 DSLR.
+Let’s take a closer look at what the Nikon Z7 has to offer in terms of specifications, then we will compare the camera side-by-side with the Z6, the newer Z7 II, and the Nikon D850 DSLR.

 Nikon Z7 Specifications